MicrosoftDocs/powerShell-Docs.sv-se/reference/docs-conceptual/learn/ps101/09-functions.md

 - [about_Functions_Advanced][]
 - [about_Try_Catch_Finally][]
 - [about_Comment_Based_Help][]
-- [Video: PowerShell-Toolmaking med avancerade funktioner och skript moduler] []
+- [Video: PowerShell-Toolmaking med avancerade funktioner och skript-moduler][]

 <!-- link references -->
 [about_Functions]: /powershell/module/microsoft.powershell.core/about/about_functions